-The COG's are sleeping through the obvious twisting of the Scriptures in an attempt to deny the past.
+The splinter groups are sleeping through the obvious twisting of the Scriptures in an attempt to deny the past.
 If you bring up the subject of the past system and its horrific abuses, there is no regret on the part of most of the leadership of the past.
 There is rather, denial that it was that bad. --Former member WCG

 December 28, 2004